Climate-neutral operations

 Substantial reduction in our footprint through use of green energy in the 1st half of 2024

-The results for the 1st half of 2024 clearly show the effects of our switch to green energy as of 1 January 2024.
-CO2 emissions during this period totalled 851 tons, compared to 2,038 tons of CO2 in the 1st half of 2023.
+The results for the 1st half of 2024 clearly show the effects of our switch to green energy as from 1 January 2024.
+CO2 emissions during this period totalled 851 tonnes, compared to 2,038 tonnes of CO2 in the 1st half of 2023.

 As a result, the biggest single contributor to the CO2emissions in our footprint in the 1st half of 2024 was natural gas.
 Most of our remaining electricity consumption relates to the office premises we rent in Utrecht Papendorp, where green energy is not yet being used.